stormpath/stormpath-documentation/source/accnt_mgmt.rst

 4. Account Management
 **********************

+This chapter provides the information necessary for you to understand the resources and processes involved in Account Management in Stormpath.
+In addition to information about the different types of resources, it also contains examples of the steps required in setting up a basic user Account with membership in a Group.
+If you'd like to skip to those steps they are:

+1. :ref:`Creating a Directory <make-cloud-dir>`
+2. :ref:`Creating a Group <make-group>`
+3. :ref:`Adding an Account to a Directory <add-new-account>`
+4. :ref:`Adding an Account to a Group <add-account-to-group>`

 4.1.
 Modeling Your User Base
 ============================

 The first question that we need to address is how we are going to model our users inside Stormpath.

 User Accounts in Stormpath aren't directly associated with Applications, but only indirectly via **Directories** and also possibly **Groups**.

 All of your Accounts will have to be associated with at least one Directory resource, so we can start there.